Payment Card Compliance

 University departments are permitted to accept VISA, Master Card, Discover and American Express for payments, provided that prior approval is obtained from the Treasury Reporting office within Treasury Services.
 Payments made by credit cards must be recorded on sales slips or printed on single-ply paper.
 Designated departments must process credit card payments and credits on point-of-sale terminals that print the transacting information on single-ply paper.
 It is strongly suggested that charges and credits include the customer’s telephone number.
 Credit cards should be verified to a driver’s license or other acceptable proof of identification.
 If a refund is necessary for a customer that paid by credit card, a credit must be made to the credit card.
 Cash or check refunds are not permissible in accordance with credit card regulations.
 The total amount of the credit card transaction is subtracted from the amount of the total sales to obtain net sales.

-At the end of each business day, the net sales (or credit) for the day must be transmitted to the bank card center by closing the batch on the point-of-sale terminal.
-The batch total must agree to the net sales for the day.
+At the end of each business day, the net credit card sales (or credit) for the day must be transmitted to the bank card center by closing the batch on the point-of-sale terminal.
+The batch total must agree to the sales system's net credit card sales for the day.

 Departments using cash registers must record all credit cards sales on the cash register and the appropriate entries must be recorded in Banner.